soorajtom/lwip-hurd-doc/Files/port/netif/hurdethif.c.md

     void
     hurdethif_input (struct netif *netif, struct net_rcv_msg *msg)

+    *netif - the interface in question
+    *msg   - incoming message

 This function attaches the new packet to the pbuf chain and calls input function of the netif.
 This gets called by the demuxer when the input data is ready.
-TODO: attaching to pbuff chain.
+TODO: explain attaching to pbuff chain.

 #### hurdethif_demuxer() ####